 The financial markets are highly competitive and in most cases a zero-sum game.
-It’s not surprising that many traders fail, but what are the most common reasons?
-For many day traders, it is the jump from hypothetical trading to real-time trading.
+It’s not surprising that many traders struggle, but what are the most common reasons?
+Why do day traders fail?
+For many of them, it is the jump from hypothetical trading to real-time trading.
 It’s what they often find the most difficult to adjust to.
 Sticking to a tried and tested trading plan is easier when you are risking virtual money.
 Once you’re dealing with real money, fear and greed can take over.
 There is no difference between hypothetical trading and real-time trading except the added need to succeed.
 In this article, we will help you learn to avoid some common beginner mistakes.
 These often become bad habits tackled at a relatively early stage.

 All too often you will see day traders brag about their successful trades.
 Meanwhile they often end up sweeping the less successful ones under the rug.
 Therefore, it is difficult to determine the real success rate of day trading.
 However, some market experts believe the rate could be as low as 10%.
 Others suggest it may be nearer 30%.
 Although we do not know for sure, it’s same to assume that the final figure is somewhere within that range.